MohammadHelaly/neural-visions/README.md

-# Visual Question Answering
+# neural-visions
-  - Web app that answers open-ended questions about images, reaching 68% accuracy and 80% answerability.
+A web app for answering open-ended questions about images, developed using Python, Flask and React.js.
-  - Deep learning model incorporating OpenAI CLIP encoder into architecture, trained on the VizWiz dataset.
-  - Developed using Python, Flask and React.js.